nabilahintaka/Video-Game-Sales-Analysis/README.md

 # Video Game Sales Analysis
-This project focuses identify and explore video games sales and process the data to analysis, visualization and create dashboard
+This project focuses identify and explore video games sales and process the data to analysis, visualization and create dashboard.
+The results provide actionable insights for game developer to develop targeted prrevention strategies

 This is a repository to showcase my data analytics skills and projects that i get during my studies using *Python* and *Tableau*